 Reservation Officer: I can understand your urgency madam but I am very sorry.
 We don’t have any single room vacant at that moment.
-In fact our all single rooms are occupied for next 5 days.
-But yes we can provide your our suit rooms.
+In fact, our all single rooms are occupied for next 5 days.
+But yes we can provide you our suit rooms.
 Will that be OK?

 Guest: No sorry.
 Suit rooms will be too expensive for me.
 Can you do me a favor then?

 Reservation Officer: Sure Madam.
 Please tell me how can we help you.

 Guest: Can you give me name and phone number of a mid-range hotel where I may get single room on that day?

 Reservation Officer: Sure madam.
 Hold on for few seconds.
 (After few seconds).
 Please note the number.
 It is Hotel ABC.
 It is a mid-range hotel.
 Their number is 123456789.
 I can’t guarantee you but I hope you will get single room there.